-Mould, Mildew and Fungi are all different types of bacteria.
-Outdoor air is well endowed with this bacteria which are small enough to be carried indoors and which will settle on materials.
+Mould, Mildew, and Fungi are all different types of bacteria.
+Outdoor air is well endowed with these bacteria which are small enough to be carried indoors and which will settle on materials.
 The spores lie dormant until suitable conditions of temperature humidity are achieved.
-In general the spores will not germinate below 60% RH.
-The actual temperature conditions for germination may vary widely between different types of moulds.
+In general, the spores will not germinate below 60% RH.
+The actual temperature conditions for germination may vary widely between different types of molds.

 Many Faces of Corrosion